Birth Support

 traditional doula support

-maternal-child health clinical knowledge
+maternal-child health nurse clinical knowledge

 movement-based labor preparation